-As mentioned above, Max von Laue demonstrated that X-rays are electromagnetic waves, having the same nature as visible light or radio waves.
-The only difference of course is the very short wavelength of around 1-1.5 Å (Ångström, which is 10-10
+Max von Laue demonstrated that X-rays are electromagnetic waves, having the same nature as visible light or radio waves.
+The only difference is the very short wavelength of X-rays, which is around 1-1.5 Å (1 Ångström is 10-10

-.X-ray data collection, electron density calculation and model building
+.X-ray data collection, electron density calculation, and model building

 X-rays may be generated using various laboratory X-ray sources or at synchrotrons, where very high intensity and highly focused X-rays can be generated.
 Several synchrotrons worldwide have stations adapted for collecting X-ray data from protein crystals.
 Depending on the type of crystal (crystals may have different cell dimensions and symmetry groups), different strategies for data collection are followed.
 Usually, the crystal is rotated in the X-ray beam one degree at a time and exposed to X-rays for a short period (seconds or even less) until a complete data set is collected.
 The total data collection time depends on the intensity of the X-ray source, the size of the crystal, and how well it diffracts.
 The data are subsequently processed using specific software (a process in crystallography called "data reduction").